 - For thawed out beef between 3 and 5 pounds, you should cook the meat on high pressure for about 64 to 80 minutes.

-- Calculate about 20 to 22 minutes per pound of beef.
+- Calculate about 20 to 22 minutes of cooking time per pound of beef.

-Can I Cook Frozen Beef Roast in the Instant Pot?
+Can I Cook Frozen Beef in the Instant Pot?

 - Yes, you can cook frozen beef in the pressure cooker however, do not sear the frozen beef.
 Sear the vegetables and skip searing the meat.